jonathanHuwP/CrystalGrowthTracker/README.md

 ### Development and Doxygen Documentation

-The software is documented with doxygen, to build the documentation you will have to install and avtivate the development enviroment.
+The software is documented with doxygen, to build the documentation you will have to install and avtivate the development environment.

 `conda env create -f environment_CGT_DEV.yml`